There are many different ways to travel from A to B in Cuba.

 The Cuban Cuban way at a Cuban price

 If you want to go to Vinales on a Cuban budget you go to the intersection of Boyeros and Premiero Anillo.
 You wait next to the freeway on a Cuban Truck.
 Whilst the trucks at the Piqueras have seats in them, these have wooden benches.
 Which sounds like fun but your buttocks will start complaining within 10 minutes and the trip to Pinar del Rio will take about 4 hours.
 Lousy suspension add to the experience!

-But if you want to travel on a budget… 20 Pesos MN (which is about 40 $ cents).
+But if you want to travel on a budget… 200 Pesos MN (which is about 80 USD cents.
+Please get your money straight before you go).
 In Pinar you take the collectivo to Vinales for 50 Pesos or another truck for 10.
 Total cost = 30 or 70 pesos.
 Total time 8 hours and resulting in a blue but.